In this tutorial, we are going to learn a very important topic of how to find XPath in the Chrome browser.

-2. Move the mouse over a desired element (object) on the web page, right-click on that element on which you are trying to find XPath, and then go to option “Inspect Element”.
+2. Move the mouse over the desired element (object) on the web page, right-click on that element on which you are trying to find XPath, and then go to option “Inspect Element”.

 3. Now, the elements panel will be opened right-hand side on the screen.
 This frame will highlight the HTML code of element in blue color.

 4. Press ctrl+F to enable DOM searching in the panel.

 5. Now you can write XPath in the panel to evaluate for that element.

 6. If XPath is matched with any elements, they will be highlighted in DOM in yellow color.

 Let’s find out XPath of different elements on the Facebook home page https://www.facebook.com.
 Follow the above steps to determine the XPath of elements.

 1. XPath for First name:

 Step1: Right-click on element (First name) and click on the inspect option as shown in the below screenshot.